 reACT’s spine connects the heart of the house, the Greencourt to the Attic and the Mechanical Room (which in some applications can be a basement or crawl space).
-The Greencourt’s purpose in the UMD Decathlon competition is gathering: collecting and distributing daylight, fresh air, while supporting the home’s social hub.
-Our Greencourt, like traditional courtyards, are a common feature in dry climates like Denver and throughout the Southwest, as well as many other cultures and climates in the world.
-What makes reACT’s Greencourt distinct is its flexible transparent skin, with large folding doors and operable sky-vents that allow the space to be either wide open or closed and protected, a space between indoors and outdoors, embracing both.
-When closed, the Greencourt, typically in the winter or on days with cold nights, the space can be used to collect solar energy, creating a thermal buffer for the interior and offering outdoor like space for extended comfort and use.
+The Greencourt’s purpose in the UMD Decathlon competition is to harvest, mediate and distribute daylight, temperature, and fresh air, while supporting the home’s social hub.
+Our Greencourt, like traditional architectural courtyards, is a common feature in dry climates like Denver and throughout the Southwest, as well as many other cultures and climates around the world.
+What makes reACT’s Greencourt distinct is its management of it resources, and its flexible transparent envelope, with large folding doors and operable sky-vents that allow the space to be either wide open or closed and protected, a space between indoors and outdoors, embracing both.
+When closed, typically in the winter or on days with cold nights, the Greencourt space can be used to collect solar energy, creating a thermal buffer for the interior and offering outdoor-like space for extended comfort and use.
 This excess heat can also be harvested by heat pumps in the Attic and reused for space heating or hot water.
 In this way, the Core and Greencourt form an integrated active/passive system.
-This reactive skin also includes an automated shading layer in the Greencourt that buffers the space from excess solar heat while encouraging natural ventilation.
+The Greencourt’s reactive skin also includes an automated shading layer that buffers the space from excess solar heat while encouraging natural ventilation.
 By opening and closing this skin, the shading layer and other windows throughout the house, the house’s brain, the SmartHouse controller, can adapt the operation of the house to the local climate and the desired comfort of its residents.